Do you need to be paying sales tax? Check out our nexus calculator.

 • Your sales no longer meet the state’s economic nexus threshold.

-Just like the registration process, cancelling your sales tax permit can vary state to state.
+State Variations in Cancellation: Just like the registration process, canceling your sales tax permit can vary state to state.

-Maintaining your sales tax permit requires attention to detail and staying informed about your obligations across different jurisdictions.
-By following these guidelines, you’ll be well equipped to navigate next steps, ongoing requirements, and any changes you may encounter.
+Staying Informed: Maintaining your sales tax permit requires attention to detail and staying informed about your obligations across different jurisdictions.
+Follow these guidelines to confidently navigate next steps, meet ongoing requirements, and adapt to any changes.

 Work with the Sales Tax Permit Experts